-The carrying amounts of the Group's foreign currency denominated monetary assets and monetary liabilities and of the derivatives exposed to foreign currency risk at the end of the year are set out in Note 33.
+The carrying amounts of the Group's foreign currency denominated monetary assets exposed to foreign currency risk at the end of the year are set out in Note 32.

 Sensitivity analysis

 The Group is mainly exposed to the exchange movements in the USD and JPY.